 Like people, not drinking enough water may reflect dryness on the skin.
-Additionally, dry air and weather, commonly dry winter air, can make your cat’s skin dry due to the lack of moisture.
+Additionally, dry air and weather – commonly dry winter air – can make your cat’s skin dry due to the lack of moisture.

-Also, the hot sunny weather can be at fault.
+Also, the hot, sunny weather can be at fault.
 Sunburn damages the top layer of your cat’s skin, making it dry and flaky; causing it to peel off.

 Another possible inflammatory skin disease is Demodicosis.
-It is more common in dogs but can rarely affect cats especially those who are immunocompromised or malnourished.
+It is more common in dogs but can rarely affect cats especially those that are immunocompromised or malnourished.

 - Fungal Infections

-Feline Diabetes is a common metabolic disease where the cells build up a resistance to insulin – a hormone necessary for glucose to enter the cells.
+Feline Diabetes is also a common metabolic disease where the cells build up a resistance to insulin – a hormone necessary for glucose to enter the cells.
 Diabetes can contribute to your cat’s dandruff and dull coat.